cid-harvard/growth-lab-app-front-end/README.md

 1. Select "Filters" from the list of options on the left and click **Add Filter**
 1. This filter is to only include data from the production site.
 The settings should be `[include only]` `[traffic from the ISP domain]` `[that contain]` and the ISP Domain should be `growthlab.app`.
 Save the filter.
 1. Create another filter.
 This one is to only show the data for the specific page you are tracking.
-The settings should be  `[include only]` `[traffic from the ISP domain]` `[that contain]` and the Subdirectory should be `/your-page-name`
+The settings should be  `[include only]` `[traffic to the subdirectories]` `[that contain]` and the Subdirectory should be `/your-page-name`

 <a name="triggergoogleanalyticsevents"/>